 How Courts Fill Gaps in Title 14

 No statute can anticipate every situation.
 Families, finances, and circumstances come in endless variations.
 A.R.S.
 14-1103 addresses this reality with a single, direct rule: unless Title 14 has a specific provision that controls, general principles of law and equity apply.
+This is one of the foundational rules of Arizona probate law.

 Unless displaced by the particular provisions of this title, the principles of law and equity supplement its provisions.

 A.R.S. § 14-1103In practical terms, this means a court handling a probate matter, trust dispute, or guardianship case is not limited to what Title 14 says on the page.
 If the title is silent on a particular issue, the court can draw on established legal doctrines, equitable principles like fairness and good faith, and common law traditions.
+This flexibility matters across all types of probates, including informal probate, formal probate, and supervised probates.

 Why This Matters in Real Disputes

 Consider a situation where a trustee acts in bad faith but the specific trust provisions do not address the remedy.
 Without this statute, the court might be stuck.
-With it, the court can apply equitable principles to fashion a fair outcome.
-The same logic applies in estate disputes where the decedent's documents are incomplete or ambiguous.
+With it, the court can apply equitable principles to fashion a fair outcome for interested persons and beneficiaries.

 The phrase "unless displaced" is important.
 If Title 14 has a specific rule that governs the issue, that rule controls.
 But where Title 14 is silent, courts are not left without tools.
-This keeps the system flexible and responsive to the real-world complexity of estate and protective proceedings.
+Persons include individuals, corporations, and other entities that may be involved in these proceedings.